Day Butterfly Center

 Flights of fancy await you in the Cecil B. Day Butterfly Center, where typically 1,000 or more butterflies flutter freely about in one of North America’s largest tropical butterfly conservatories.
 The Day Butterfly Center is a living, dynamic, glass-enclosed environment in which a variety of tropical plants nourish the residents and new arrivals emerge from their chrysalides, dry their wings and begin their very first wing-beats.

 Every visit to the LEED (Leadership in Energy and Environmental Design) certified Day Butterfly Center is a new experience.
 The plant palette constantly matures and changes, and the butterfly population, comprising more than 50 species, fluctuates in diversity and density due to influences such as amount of available sunshine, season of the year, temperature and stability of the ecosystem.
 Visit in September to see the planet's largest display of beautiful, iridescent Blue Morpho Butterflies during Blue Morpho Month.
+To make the most of any visit, be sure to watch the film, "On Wings of Wonder", showing continuously throughout the day, creatively depticting the lifecyle of a butterfly in an educational and inspirational way.

-Every Monday thru Friday at 2 p.m., join “Butterflies 101” for a 20-minute educational and informative lesson about butterflies.
+Every Monday through Friday at 2 p.m., join “Butterflies 101” for a 20-minute educational and informative lesson about butterflies.
 Ask your questions and learn about butterflies’ life cycle and their miraculous metamorphosis, the differences between moths and butterflies, the incredible and mysterious monarch migration, and some behind-the-scenes details of the Butterfly Center.

 During Summer months, join our experts to learn "Gardening for Butterflies."
 Learn how to attract butterflies to your garden not only for their beauty but for their help in pollination.
 You will learn how to incorporate the plants needed for all life stages of the butterfly.
 After the lesson, head to the Day Butterfly Center Gift Shop to purchase seeds to start your own butterfly garden!